Climate and Average Weather Year Round in Mykonos Greece

 The cloudiest month of the year in Mykonos is December, during which on average the sky is overcast or mostly cloudy 42% of the time.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Mykonos varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Mykonos is December, with an average of 9.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 31% on December 21.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Mykonos experiences significant seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 7.5 months, from September 24 to May 7, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around December 8, with an average total accumulation of 2.6 inches.
+The month with the most rain in Mykonos is December, with an average rainfall of 2.6 inches.

 The rainless period of the year lasts for 4.5 months, from May 7 to September 24.
-The least rain falls around August 3, with an average total accumulation of 0.0 inches.
+The month with the least rain in Mykonos is July, with an average rainfall of 0.0 inches.